tableau/Logshark/docs/docs/logshark_postgres.md

     Role name: **logshark**

     Password: **password** (on the Definition tab).
-You should set this to a custom password, but please note that you will need to update the corresponding password in Logshark.config when you [Configure PostgreSQL for Logshark](logshark_install).
+You should set this to a custom password, but please note that you will need to update the corresponding password in Logshark.config when you [Install and Configure Logshark](logshark_install).

     Role privileges: Select the **Can create databases** and **Can login** options.